exabrial/speakeasy/README.md

 * Be DI framework friendly
 * Be thread safe
 * Be easy to debug
-* Be opinionated about algorithm choices (ECIES, ECDSA, SHA2, AES-GCM, RSA)
+* Be opinionated about algorithm choices (ECIES, ECDSA, SHA2, AES-GCM, RSA, ect)
 * Be opinionated about key sizes for the user
 * Make it easy to the right thing, difficult to the wrong thing
 * Get rid of the checked exception mess in the JCE